How to learn about British culture

 Being away from home, there are so many overwhelming new things.
 New home, new people, new food, and most terrifyingly, for international students, a new language.

 Beth, a Wellbeing Rep at Emily Bowes Court shares her experiences.

 Having to adjust to a new language is never as simple as it sounds.
 It is more than just learning a set of new words and grammar, but you also have no choice but to create a new identity, because people will now perceive you differently than they have had back at home.
 By not speaking in your mother tongue, you are challenged every time you speak.
 It’s a whole new learning process that you have to go through in order to express yourself as well as you can in your own language.

 In short, it’s a journey that is out of everyone’s comfort zone.

-For that reason it’s very understandable for any international students to want to surround themselves with people from the same home, who understands their struggles as much as them, and be part of their own country’s community in the UK.
-Because when people live away from their home they all want a sense of belonging.
+For that reason, it’s very understandable for any international students to want to surround themselves with people from the same home, who understand their struggles as much as them, and be part of their own country’s community in the UK.
+Because when people live away from their home, they all want a sense of belonging.

 Here are some few tips I would give to fellow international students: